Rohit-K814307/open_rag/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-This project was built for the Northern Virginia Technology Education Initiative (NVTEI).
+This project is presented to communities through the Northern Virginia Technology Education Initiative (NVTEI).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>